RedisLabs/redislabs-docs/content/modules/installing.md

     1. If you want the module to use a custom configuration, click **Add configuration** and enter the optional custom configuration.
         - RediSearch - You can find the configuration options in the [RediSearch documentation](https://oss.redislabs.com/redisearch/Configuring.html#redisearch_configuration_options).
-        - RedisGraph - You can specify the number of threads to distribute the RediSearch queries to: `THREAD_COUNT X` By default, the thread count is the number of coresRediSearch uses the same number of cores on the node.
+        - RedisGraph - You can specify the number of threads to distribute the RediSearch queries to: `THREAD_COUNT X`

+            By default, the thread count is the same number of cores on the node.
         - RedisTimeSeries - You can find the configuration options in the [RedisTimeSeries documentation](https://oss.redislabs.com/redistimeseries/configuration/#redistimeseries-configuration-options).
     1. Click ![Save](/images/rs/icon_save.png#no-click "Save").